 Rigvir Virotherapy treatment has been used on a wide variety of cancers including melanoma, stomach cancer, colorectal cancer, pancreatic cancer, kidney cancer, uterine cancer, bladder cancer, lung cancer, prostate cancer, and several types of sarcoma.

-Virotherapy is an effective cancer treatment that uses oncotropic and oncolytic virus with the ability of a virus to find and destroy malignant cells in the body.
+Virotherapy is theorized to be an effective cancer treatment that uses oncotropic and oncolytic virus with the ability of a virus to find and destroy malignant cells in the body.
 Rigvir contains a live nonpathogenic ECHO-7 virus that has not been genetically modified.
 It finds and selectively infects tumor cells.
 Then replicates in tumor cells and destroys them.
 Both of these processes — oncotropism and oncolysis — are selective for tumor cells and normal healthy cells are minimally affected, if at all.

 Rigvir is an oncolytic, nonpathogenic ECHO-7 virus that significantly prolongs survival in early-stage melanoma patients without any side effects.